This article describes the visitor ID attribute and how to use it.

-The system automatically validates these requirements, so you do not need these rule conditions in your visitor ID attribute configuration.
+The system automatically validates these requirements.
+You do not need these rule conditions in your visitor ID attribute configuration.

-A visitor ID should follow these best practices:
+A visitor ID attribute should follow these best practices:

-Review the guide on visitor stitching to ensure you create the most accurate visitor ID attribute possible.
+See Creating a Visitor ID Attribute for a guide to creating the most accurate visitor ID attribute possible.

-This enrichment stores a unique identifier for a visitor.
+This enrichment stores a user identifier for a visitor in a visitor ID attribute.
 For example, when a user registers or signs up, your system might generate an internal ID that is added to the data layer as

-customer_id .
-Use this enrichment to set a visitor ID to
+customer_id.
+Use this enrichment to set a visitor ID attribute to

 customer_id when the